 - Keep: A nice note-taking app.

 - Gmail: For email.
-Of the best features of having a Google account, in my opinion.
+Of the best features of having a Google account.

-- Meet: Google’s version of Zoom, for videoconferencing.
+- Meet: Google’s version of Zoom, perfect for videoconferencing.

 - Calendar: Probably the best calendar app out there, honestly.